On the Quasitrace Problem and a Characterization of W*-algebras: Properly Infinite Case

-Let $N \neq M$ be an arbitrary MASA of $\mathcal{A}$.
-Let $\{q_n\}$ be a (at most countable) family of orthogonal projections in $N$ with supremum $q$.
-Recall that in any countably decomposable Type III \AW-factor, every non-zero projection in a countably decomposable Type III \AW-factor is equivalent (see Proposition \ref{equivCountableProj}).
-This means that any family of orthogonal projections $\{p_n\}$ in $M$ satisfies $q_n \sim p_n$ for all $n$.
-The remainder of the proof follows exactly as in the Type II$_\infty$ case (Proposition \ref{TypeIIinfinityfactor}). \end{proof}
+Recall that in any countably decomposable Type III AW*-factor, every non-zero projection is equivalent (see Lemma \ref{equivCountableProj}).
+This means that the family of orthogonal projections $(p_k)_{k \in S}$ in $M$ satisfies $q_k \sim p_k$ for all $k \in S$.
+By the preceding construction, this means that we have $q_k \sim p_k$ for all $k \in \mathbb{N}.$

+By assumption $(ii)$, where the right-hand sum refers to the SOT-sum in $\B(H)$.
+By Lemma \ref{ProjEquivHom}, we also have So $\pi |_N$ is CAP, hence $\pi(N)$ is a von Neumann algebra on $H$.
+By Pedersen's Theorem \ref{PTheorem}, $\pi(A)$ must be a von Neumann algebra on $H$.
+Since $\pi$ is faithful, it follows that $\mathcal{A} \cong \pi(\mathcal{A}) \subseteq \mathcal{B}(H)$, where the latter is a concrete von Neumann algebra on $H$, so we are done. \end{proof}

+\begin{rem} Condition $(i)$ in Proposition \ref{TypeIIIFactor} is superfluous.
+As long as we have a MASA $M$ and a faithful, CAP representation of $M$ on $H$, then $M$ is a von Neumann algebra on $H$ (by Corollary \ref{cor:CAPrep}, since $M$ is necessarily an AW*-algebra under our hypotheses).
+We have left condition $(i)$ as written above, to make the parallel to the concrete Pedersen Theorem \ref{PTheorem} more obvious. \end{rem}

+As in the Type II$_1$ AW*-factor case, we can rephrase our result as follows.

+\begin{cor} Let $\A \subseteq B(H)$ be a countably decomposable Type III AW*-factor.
+Then $\A$ is a von Neumann algebra on $H$ if and only if there exists a MASA of $\A$ which is a von Neumann algebra on $H$. \end{cor}

-We can now state and prove our second main theorem.
+We may now state and prove our second main theorem.